PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 Software engineering is about minimizing the impact change can have on your application.

-The solution
+### The solution

-As noted earlier, the solution to this issue is to introduce an abstraction into the relationship between the two modules.
-As you can see in the code example below this abstraction takes the form of an interface known as IUnitOfWork and both the controller and unit of work and therefore reliant upon this abstraction rather than each other.
+As hinted in the title earlier, the solution is to introduce an abstraction between both modules.
+The purpose of adding an abstraction is to allow the module to become dependant upon *go-between* instead of each other.
+So lets introduce an abstraction between our high level and low level modules in the van application:

     public controller VansController : Controller
     {
-        private readonly IUnitOfWork _unitOfWork;
+        // Note: We are now using the unit of work interface. private readonly IUnitOfWork _unitOfWork;

         public VansController(IUnitOfWork unitOfWork)